aarravbalaotech/INFR3120--fall-project-new-repo/README.md

 Hero section with site branding, custom team logo, navigation menu, featured marketplace items, upcoming events preview, call-to-action buttons
 Welcoming design with clear navigation to all sections.
-"Create Listing" and "View Events" prominent CTAs
+"Create Listing" and "View Events" prominent CTAs- On site authentication only showing rest of page when signed in